Houston Roughnecks QB PJ Walker signs with the Carolina Panthers

 — FOX Sports: NFL (@NFLonFOX) March 18, 2020

-Now, Walker will presumably battle it out for the backup spot with Will Grier and Kyle Allen.
+Now, Walker will presumably battle it out for the backup spot with Will Grier, after Kyle Allen was traded on Monday.

+QB Kyle Allen has been traded to the #Redskins, reuniting with HC Ron Rivera. (per multiple sources) pic.twitter.com/9XXU8sz7ev

 Walker’s move to the Panthers will represent his return to the NFL.
 He was on the Indianapolis Colts‘ practice squad in 2017-18.